cea-hpc/NabLab/docs/fr.cea.nabla.mkdocs/docs/nablablanguage.md

 - Time iterators
 - Jobs

+A module is generally associated with a [NabLab application](../ngenlanguage/index.html).
+Several modules can also be composed into a single application: see [module composition](../modulecomposition/index.html) documentation.

+### Extension

 An `extension` is a way to extent the language with external functions.
 Its definition strictly follows the following sequence:

 - Imports
 - Reductions
 - Functions

+Functions of an extension can be called from a NabLab module.
+To use an extension X, a module has to import the extension with the instruction `with X.*;` (see below).

+!!! note
+	The extension and extension provider mechanisms are the way to call legacy libraries, like linear algebra libraries, from NabLab applications.

+Extensions provide external functions, i.e. functions with no NabLab body.
+Those functions are implemented in an another language, generally C or C++.
+To link NabLab function declaration to its native definition, providers have to be defined: see [NabLab extension providers](../ngenlanguage/index.html) for details.

 ## Imports